tslavchev-alumni/gtfsrt-audit-dbt/README.md

 This project focuses on data engineering mechanics and operational correctness.
 It does not attempt to build dashboards, perform predictive analytics, or replace upstream GTFS tooling.
 Those are intentional non-goals.

 Built as a portfolio project to demonstrate data engineering readiness using modern cloud tooling.
+For a deeper discussion of system design decisions, architecture evolution, and lessons learned, see [portfolio.md](./portfolio.md).